JohnBorghi/Supporting_Scientific_Data/SSD_glossary.md

 **Data Quality** \- A broad concept that refers to the degree to which a set of data is fit for its intended purpose.
 Highly related to data management, but also includes issues more related to methodological rigor.

+**Data Repository** - A platform that facilitates the preservation, organization, and discovery of research data.

+**Data Storage** - The recording of information into a medium of some kind.

 **Data Sharing** \- The release of data for use by others.
 This includes forms of sharing that are relatively restricted (who data is shared with, what they users are able to do with shared data, etc) and more open forms of sharing (e.g. sharing of data through a publicly accessible repository.

 **Data Sovereignty** - A group’s (or individual’s) right to control and maintain their own data, including its collection, storage, and interpretation